John O'Shaughnessy (academic): Academic career

-In general he stood against the over-rationalisation of our understanding of decision-making.
-Emotion, not reason, was what really mattered in choice – when shopping, when voting and in every other conceivable aspect of the way we live now.
+In general, O'Shaughnessy stood against the over-rationalisation of our understanding of decision-making.
+Emotion, not reason, was what really mattered in choice – when shopping, when voting, and in every other aspect of the way we live.
 This was a romantic rather than an enlightenment understanding of what makes people tick.
 A restless rebel against intellectual provincialism of business schools, John O’Shaughnessy's work has emerged as a useful corrective to un-interrogated paradigms, norms and habits within the discipline.
 He would not, as he was fond of saying, offer the truth, but an approach to tracking the truth through multiple perspectives.
 He was ultimately a perspectivist, and a persuasive advocate of those perspectives he held dear.

+Personal life

-John O'Shaughnessy was married for 64 years to Marjorie Jackson (1930–2018) by whom he had two sons Nicholas O'Shaughnessy and Andrew O'Shaughnessy.
+John O'Shaughnessy was married for 64 years to Marjorie Jackson (1930–2018) by whom he had two sons, Nicholas and Andrew O'Shaughnessy.

+O'Shaughnessy died in The Villages, Florida on 11 April 2023, at the age of 95.

 Publications

-He has published 14 books on business topics, two of which, on organization, going back to 1965, are being reissued.
-He has published in many marketing journals, including the Journal of Marketing, Journal of Consumer Research, and Journal of Marketing Science.
+O'Shaughnessy published fourteen books on business topics, two of which, on organization, going back to 1965, were reissued.
+He published in many marketing journals, including the Journal of Marketing, Journal of Consumer Research, and Journal of Marketing Science.

 Books published by John O’Shaughnessy include: